 Comparison research has long established that other industrialized nations cover their entire population and get as good or better medical outcomes as we do while spending only half as much money.
 Why should we continue to pay more for medical care but get less?

 Texans do care deeply about health care not only for themselves and their families but also for others.
 A recent Nielsen survey of Texans showed that 70 percent favor a national health system and 42 percent favor a Medicare-for-All system.

 Our biggest challenge now is the steadily rising cost of health care.
 While the ACA was a baby step in the right direction, it will fail to provide affordable, much less universal, health care.

 Why?
 Because it leaves the private health insurance industry, Big Pharma, the for-profit hospital chains and the medical supply companies in a position to dictate prices to us.

 Medicare has been a sustainable program because it has had the market clout of a high volume buyer.
 It has been free of unnecessary and expensive private-insurance middlemen draining scarce health care dollars, free of the need to make profits, free to concentrate on the health of patients.

 Truman said, “I trust the people, because when they know the facts, they do the right thing.”

 Fifty years after Medicare’s passage, the right thing to do is to create a “gold standard” version of Medicare and extend it to everyone.
 More of us would live healthier lives.
 All would spend less on health care.

-Adams is a licensed psychologist and statewide secretary for Health Care for All Texas.
+Christine Adams, Ph.D., is a licensed psychologist and board member of Health Care for All Texas.
+She resides in Houston.